Rachel Treweek: Episcopal ministry

-On 26 March 2015, it was announced that Treweek was to become the next Bishop of Gloucester, the diocesan bishop of the Diocese of Gloucester.
-Though there had been two women appointed bishops previously in the Church of England, she was the first woman to be appointed a diocesan bishop, rather than as a suffragan bishop.
+On 26 March 2015, it was announced that Treweek was to become the next bishop of Gloucester, the diocesan bishop of the Diocese of Gloucester.
+Though there had been two women appointed bishops previously in the Church of England, she was the first woman to be appointed a diocesan rather than suffragan bishop.
 She was the first woman to become a bishop in the Province of Canterbury, jointly with Sarah Mullally, Bishop of Crediton.
 On 15 June 2015, her election was confirmed during a sitting of the Arches Court of Canterbury at St Mary-le-Bow, City of London.
 At this point, she legally became the bishop of Gloucester.
-On 22 July 2015, she was consecrated by Justin Welby, Archbishop of Canterbury, during a ceremony at Canterbury Cathedral, she and Sarah Mullally (later Bishop of London) being the first women to be consecrated as bishops in the Church of England.
+On 22 July 2015, she was consecrated by Justin Welby, Archbishop of Canterbury, during a ceremony at Canterbury Cathedral, being the first woman to be consecrated as diocesan bishop in the Church of England.
 On 19 September 2015, she was installed at Gloucester Cathedral as the 41st Bishop of Gloucester.

 Following the Lords Spiritual (Women) Act 2015, Treweek was the first woman bishop eligible to be admitted to the House of Lords as a Lord Spiritual when parliament reconvened in September 2015 after its summer recess, in place of Tim Stevens who had retired as Bishop of Leicester and Convenor of the Bishops in the Lords.
-She sent back the first version of her writ of summons because it referred to her as a “Right Reverend Father in God” (bishops' writs have simply omitted “Father in God” ever since — even for male bishops).
+She sent back the first version of her writ of summons because it referred to her as a "Right Reverend Father in God"—bishops' writs have simply omitted "Father in God" ever since, even for male bishops.
 Then, on 26 October 2015, she was introduced to the House by Justin Welby, Archbishop of Canterbury, and Richard Chartres, Bishop of London.
 In 2020, she became (additionally) Bishop to HM Prisons.